1 Organization of the course

 This is due to epigenetics!

 Epigenetics is the study of how development, behavior and environment can cause changes that affect the way we use our genes.
-Unlike genetic changes, epigenetic changes are reversible and do not change your DNA sequence, but they can change how our body can (or cannot) read a DNA sequence, see Figure @ref(fig:epigenetics).
+Unlike genetic changes, epigenetic changes do not change our DNA sequence, but they can change how our body can (or cannot) read our genes.

 Principes of epigenetics.
 Small molecules, epigenetic markers, interact with the DNA and histones.
 They can cause a gene to be accessible or inaccessible for RNA transcription (Source: NIH, Wikipedia)